Lugsole/Prime-Number-Finder/README.md

 ### or
     make all

-The main.cpp when exacuted produces a binary output file, and a plain text file.
+The main.cpp when executed produces a binary output file, and a plain text file.

+## To change or add
+* Remove a lot of the "cout <<" lines
+* Remove sqrt and use something more area specific
+* Make a tester program
+* Use multiple threads
+* Use GPGPU